mooncat-greenpy/KinGAidra/USE_CASES.md

 ## Use Case 3: Make Decompiled Output Easier to Read and Apply It to Ghidra

 Goal:
-Generate DecomView output, improve it with instructions, and apply refactor changes to Ghidra decompile state.
+Generate DecomView output, improve it with instructions, send it to Refactor, and apply reviewed changes to Ghidra decompile state.

 ### Steps